neuralmagic/deepsparse/README.md

 deepsparse.validate_license
 ```

-`deepsparse.validate_license` can be run with no arguments, which will reference an existing environment variable (if set), or with one argument that is a reference to the license and can be referenced in the `deepsparse.validate_license` command as either `<license_string>` or `path/to/license.txt`.
+`deepsparse.validate_license` can be run with no arguments, which will reference an existing environment variable (if set), or with one argument that is a reference to the license and can be referenced in the `deepsparse.validate_license` command as  `path/to/license.txt`.

-**Note:** *Create a `license.txt` file by copying your `<license_string>`, pasting it into the file, and saving it as `license.txt`.*

 To validate a license on a machine:
-1. If you have the license environment variable set in your current environment:
+1. If you have successfully ran `deepsparse.license`, `deepsparse.validate_license` can be used to validate that the license file is in the correct location:
 	- Run the `deepsparse.validate_license` with no arguments.
 If the referenced license is valid, you should get the DeepSparse Enterprise Edition splash screen printed out in your terminal window.
+	- If the `NM_CONFIG_DIR` environment variable was set when creating the license, ensure this variable is still set to the same value.
-2. If you want to supply the `<license_string>` or `path/to/license.txt`:
+2. If you want to supply the `path/to/license.txt`:
+	- Run the `deepsparse.validate_license` with `path/to/license.txt` as an argument as follows:
+		- `deepsparse.validate_license --license_path path/to/license.txt`
-	- Run the `deepsparse.validate_license` with either `<license_string>` or `path/to/license.txt` as an argument.
-If the referenced license is valid, you should get the DeepSparse Enterprise Edition splash screen printed out in your terminal window.
+	- If the referenced license is valid, you should get the DeepSparse Enterprise Edition splash screen printed out in your terminal window.

-If you encounter issues initializing or validating your DeepSparse Enterprise Edition License, contact [license@neuralmagic.com](mailto:license@neuralmagic.com) for help.
+If you encounter issues validating your DeepSparse Enterprise Edition License, contact [license@neuralmagic.com](mailto:license@neuralmagic.com) for help.

 </details>